weder96/aws_certified_developer_associate/README.md

 - Policy documents are written in JSON (key value pair that consists of an attribute and a value)
 - All permissions are implicitly denied by default
 - The most restrictive policy is applied
+- The IAM policy simulator is a tool to help you understand, test, and validate the effects of access control policies.
+- The Condition element can be used to apply further conditional logic.

 ## IAM Authentication Methods